Vieste caciocavallo

 The traditional recipe involves heating the cow's milk up to a temperature of about 37 degrees, then the coagulation phase takes place thanks to the addition of calf rennet.
 After 30 minutes the curd is broken into many tiny pieces in order to facilitate the loss of whey.
 This is extracted by bringing the curd to temperatures of 60 degrees for 3 or 4 consecutive times.
 At this point the curd is modeled in the shape of the caciocavallo and immersed in brine for 2 days.
 Subsequently it is important that the seasoning takes place in the damp of cellars or caves.

-The result will be a hard cheese with a straw yellow color and a sweet to spicy flavor (depending on the seasoning).
-Excellent grilled accompanied by full-bodied red wines.
+The result will be a hard cheese with a straw yellow color and a flavor between sweet and spicy (depending on the maturation).

 In addition to the "Caciocavallo Podolico" a variety called "Caciocavallo Garganico" is produced, with milk from crossbred cattle breeds, but with characteristics very similar to the variant produced exclusively with milk from Podolian cows.